 What don't we do with corn?
 Seriously, think about it.
 We eat it off the cob, dried into hominy, ground and cooked into porridges like polenta or grits, popped and puffed into snacks, and processed into cornmeal for breads, muffins, chips, and tortillas.
 And that's not even counting the booze, animal feed, and industrial uses that make it one of the world's largest crops.

-Of course, there's a different type of corn out there for each of those preparations, fresh sweet corn being the sweetest.
+Of course, there's a different type of corn out there for each of those preparations, fresh sweet corn being the sweetest (and we have plenty of recipes to put it to good use).
 As for your dry varieties, it's really just a matter of processing—grind dry yellow or white corn into bits, and you have the makings of creamy grits; grind it finer and you have quick corn grits.
 Mill it into a coarse flour, and you have polenta; mill it finer, and voilà!
 Cornmeal.
 Switch over to flint corn and repeat the process for hominy and hominy grits, and so on.
 And in case you were wondering, there's a whole separate breed just for popcorn.

 Coixseed (Job's Tears)